RootLeo00/rfdia-lectures/doc/1cd-answers/Deep Learning Practical Work 1cd.md

 ( #TODO :revision)

 ### 21. Bonus : There are other normalization schemes that can be more efficient like ZCA normalization.
 Try other methods, explain the differences and compare them to the one requested.
+We tried to perform ZCA normalization: to calculate the ZCA transformation matrix we use PCA by scikit-learn and saved it in an external file.
+After computing that, we trained the the neural network using the ZCA normalization instead of the standard normalization.
+The results that we obtained are very bad compared to the previous ones: the accuracy is very low and oscillates too much.
+Here we show the results of an experiment with the following hyperparameters batch_size=128, lr=0.1, epochs=50, cuda=True
 #TODO

 ---
 # 3.2 Increase in the number of training examples by data increase